SkytAsul/SkytAsul/README.md

 ### Hi there 👋

-- 🔭 I’m working on creating Java plugins for Minecraft servers and on personal projects in C# and OCaml.
+- 🔭 I’m working on a medical robotic research project in Python.
+I also create Java plugins for Minecraft servers and personal projects in C# and OCaml.
-- 🌱 I’m currently learning advanced OCaml.
+- 🌱 I’m currently learning advanced OCaml and C++.
-- 💬 Ask me about Java, Minecraft questions...
+- 💬 Ask me about Java questions.
 - 📫 How to reach me: skytasul@gmail.com, my [Discord server](https://discord.gg/H8fXrkD).
 - 😄 Pronouns: He/him
 - 📚 Studying computer engineering at [INSA Rennes](https://www.insa-rennes.fr/), I am responsible for the network team for [InsaLan](https://www.insalan.fr/)!